jbaranski/TossFile/README.md

 # Toss File
-Sublime Text plugin for copying the current file to new location(s)
+Sublime Text plugin for copying the current file or all open files to new location(s)

 # Install
 Using [Package Control](http://wbond.net/sublime_packages/package_control):